 Important: Always do a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your data manually, then use a professional service, or use backup plugins.
+If you don’t want to back up your data manually, then get help from a WordPress professional, or use backup plugins.

-You can learn more about a WordPress backup plugin that we recommend using to completely automate your WordPress file and database backups here:
+Learn about a great WordPress backup plugin that we recommend using to automate site backups here:

 WordPress Backup Plugins

-Click below to learn more about WordPress backup automation plugins:
+Click below to learn more about automating WordPress backups using plugins:

 WordPress Backup Tutorials

-Click below to view tutorials on managing WordPress backups:
+Click below to view tutorials on managing your WordPress backups: